Japan

 Image credit: @ak1c_ha_n0 via Instagram

-Japan’s largest ski resort, Shiga Kogen Ski Area is an amalgamation of a whopping 18 different ski resorts all operating together as one.
-With that in mind, the crowds here are thinner compared to most other ski resorts, as there are 14 different ski areas to choose from.
-These range from 1,325m to 2,307m in altitude and are connected by a series of 48 chairlifts and gondolas.
+Japan’s largest ski resort, Shiga Kogen Ski Area is an amalgamation of a whopping 18 different ski zones all operating together as one.
+With that in mind, the crowds here are thinner compared to most other ski resorts since everyone is spread out over multiple ski areas.
+These range from 1,325m to 2,307m in altitude and are connected by a series of 45 chairlifts and gondolas.

 After you’ve had your day of fun, catch the shuttle bus down to Yudanaka Onsen and Shibu Onsen.
 Dating back nearly 1,300 years, these onsen towns are located at the bottom of the ski mountains and come complete with traditional Japanese inns lining cobblestone streets.
 Between them, they offer more than 50 different onsens, where you can go onsen-hopping to soak away the aches after a day on the slopes.